aiidateam/aiida-core/docs/source/reference/rest_api.rst

     Description:

-        returns a list of all the *User* objects.
+        Returns a list of all the *User* objects.

     Response::